arojunior/php-orm-pdo/README.md

-# PHP ORM PDO Micro Framework

-- CRUD functions
-- Auto load Model classes in Controllers
-- To use the automatic functions you should use the filename and structure conventions
-- Just follow the exemple on /controller/UsersController.php
-- All controllers in /app/controllers folder
-- All models in /app/models folder

 ### Installing via composer and using as a lib

 ```shell
 composer require arojunior/php-orm-pdo
 ```

 ### create a file to overwrite the database config

 ```php